microsoft/purview-data-governance-masterclass/Lab-12 - Custom API Functionality.md

 ### Context

-Azure and its services are programmatically addressable via [REST APIs](https://learn.microsoft.com/rest/api/azure/).
+Azure and its services are programmatically addressable via [REST APIs](https://learn.microsoft.com/rest/api/azure).
 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
-This enables the interoperability between services, the creational of customised solutions/UI's, integration with 3rd party process and tooling, etc.
+This enables the interoperability between services, the creation of customised solutions/UI's, integration with 3rd party process and tooling, etc.

-Classic Purview Data Governance reflected the [Apache Atlas](https://atlas.apache.org/#/) API set and many organisations used these to extend upon the classic out-of-the-box feature set.
+Classic Purview Data Governance reflected the [Apache Atlas](https://atlas.apache.org) API set and many organisations used these to extend upon the classic out-of-the-box feature set.

-For Purview's New Data Governance experience, the [Data Map APIs](https://learn.microsoft.com/rest/api/purview/), remain as they were for Classic.
+For Purview's New Data Governance experience, the [Data Map APIs](https://learn.microsoft.com/rest/api/purview), remain as they were for Classic.
 New API's covering the New Experience feature set are planned to have a stable release in H1/2025.

 ✨ **Pro Tip:** While some of the new API's are currently available, they should be treated as Public Preview (PP).
 As per Microsoft's [Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/?msockid=2114a70960fe65991122b5c4618d6462), features can change and there is no guarantee that a feature appearing in PP will make it to General Availability (GA).
 Therefore, [Caveat emptor](https://en.wikipedia.org/wiki/Caveat_emptor) applies.

 ### Capturing Microsoft Purview Events

-Most actions in Purview raise notification 'events' that can be pushed to an [Azure Event](https://learn.microsoft.com/azure/event-hubs/event-hubs-about) Hub for external-to-purview consumption.
-A custom-coded [Azure Function](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-csharp) App could be used to react to new events, then execute any business logic and optionally write data back into Purview.
+Most actions in Purview raise notification 'events' that can be pushed to an [Azure Event Hub](https://learn.microsoft.com/azure/event-hubs/event-hubs-about) for external-to-purview consumption.
+A custom-coded [Azure Function](https://learn.microsoft.com/azure/azure-functions/functions-overview) App could be used to react to new events, then execute any business logic and optionally write data back into Purview.

 For example, Purview detects a scan failed due to a specific reason, this 'scan failed' event is written to the Event Hub alongside additional information, from where an Azure Function (external to Purview) picks it up to execute a piece of code or call other APIs that (for example) restart a virtual machine or self-hosted integration runtime.